 Speaking out against the instigators of persecution would mean speaking out against the supreme leader himself.
-Any statements or remarks against the regime and the leader are totally forbidden and must be considered a suicidal action.
-This was illustrated in the WWL 2022 reporting period when even a high-ranking military officer was executed when he dared to question an order given by Kim Jong Un (see above: Political landscape).
+Any statements or remarks against the regime or the Workers Party and the leader are totally forbidden and must be considered a suicidal action.